GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: Related Work And Notation

-Although the method in \cite{hyttinen2017constraint} is significantly faster, it requires us to specify the undersampling rate $u$ (or else run the method sequentially for all possible $u$, thereby losing much of the computational advantage).
-In contrast, the \textit{Rate-Agnostic (Causal) Structure Learning (RASL)} approach \cite{plis2015rate} makes no such assumption.
-Rather, \cite{plis2015rate} developed three different constructive and iterative RASL algorithms to find the \textbf{G$^{1}$} equivalence class without knowing (or surveying all possible) $u$.
-These algorithms achieve faster performance by using two key stopping rules for given $\textbf{G}^{1}$: (1) if some $\textbf{G}^k$ has previously been seen by the algorithm, then further undersampling of $\textbf{G}^1$ will not produce novel graphs; and (2) if \textbf{G$^{k}$} is not an edge-subset of $\mathcal{H}$ for all $k$, then do not consider any edge-superset of \textbf{G$^{1}$} \cite{plis2015rate}.
-Despite improvements, RASL still faces memory and run-time constraints for even moderate numbers of nodes.
+Although the method in~\citet{hyttinen2017constraint} is significantly faster than MSL, one must specify the undersampling rate $u$ (or else run the method sequentially for all possible $u$, thereby losing much of the computational advantage).
+In contrast, the \textit{Rate-Agnostic (Causal) Structure Learning (RASL)} approach (with several variants)~\citep{plis2015rate} makes no such assumption.
+RASL algorithms are similar to MSL, but consider each possible $u$ for some $\textbf{G}^1$.
+RASL reduces computational complexity with two additional stopping rules for given $\textbf{G}^{1}$: (1) if some $\textbf{G}^k$ has previously been seen, then further undersampling of $\textbf{G}^1$ will not produce new graphs; and (2) if \textbf{G$^{k}$} is not an edge-subset of $\mathcal{H}$ for all $k$, then do not consider any edge-superset of \textbf{G$^{1}$}~\citep{plis2015rate}.
+Despite these improvements, RASL still faces memory and run-time constraints for even moderate numbers of nodes.

-In this paper, we develop \textit{sRASL}, a novel algorithm that integrates the best features of both ASP \textbf{s}olvers and RASL to obtain a rate-agnostic method that is also able to process substantially larger graphs.
-By encoding the problem in a declarative language~\cite{fahland2009declarative}, we increased the solution speed by up to three orders of magnitude, thereby enabling us to solve causal inference from undersampling problems involving over $100$ nodes.
-For example, Figure~\ref{comparison} shows a comparison of our method (red) with the previously-fastest method (blue) on the same graphs.
-A graph that took nearly $1000$ minutes to compute with RASL~\cite{plis2015rate} was finished in $6$ seconds with our new approach.